 Medical Malpractice: 2 years

-Exceptions to the Texas Personal Injury Statute of Limitations
+Exceptions to the Statute of Limitations in Texas For Personal Injury

-There are some exceptions to the personal injury statute of limitations in Texas.
+There are some exceptions to the Texas personal injury statute of limitations.
 Three common scenarios can put a hold on the countdown to the deadline, giving you additional time to file a lawsuit.
 The three situations that can extend a statute of limitations deadline are:

 - If the victim is “under a legal disability,” which means the victim was under the age of 18 or of unsound mind at the time of the incident.
 The two-year countdown won’t begin until the victim turns 18 or becomes mentally competent.